 Our youth ministry exists to assist parents in bringing up their young men and women in the discipline and instruction of the Lord.
 We do not assume the role of the parent, but come along side them in providing teaching and resources that will reinforce what is being taught in the home.
 We recognize that as children reach the teen years it is often valuable for them to have “significant spiritual others” in their lives who will reinforce the Christian beliefs and instructions of their parents.
 We desire to provide a youth atmosphere in which the fear and love of God, obedience to parents, passion for ministry to believers, and intentional evangelism for the lost are promoted.

-Our college and career ministry exists to serve young adults as part of the ministry of Grace Community Church as a whole.
+Our college age ministry exists to serve young adults as part of the ministry of Grace Community Church as a whole.
 We strive to build up believers in Christ by exhorting them to confidence in God’s word, biblical knowledge and discernment, holy living, and a love for Jesus Christ and for the local church.
 We seek to promote the centrality of the local church and to equip and encourage believers to serve others by preparing them for ministry and encouraging them toward service opportunities.
 We also aim to assist them in their transition into adulthood and integration into the local church body.
 Finally, we desire to proclaim Christ to those who do not know him so that they might respond to him in repentance and faith, resulting in salvation.
 In all of these things we desire to see Christ glorified through the proclamation of his word in an atmosphere of love for Christ, love for the church, and love for all men.

 Men are called by God to be the spiritual leaders in their homes, to love their wives, and to provide the primary leadership within the church.
 This high calling requires men to be passionately committed to God’s Word (2 Tim 2:15), to God’s church (1 Peter 5:1-3), to their families (1 Tim 3:4-5), and to honoring God in their career (Col 3:23,24).
 To this end we seek to provide opportunities for men to have weekly encouragement in practical Christian living as well as in-depth study of Bible doctrine and spiritual leadership.
 Additionally we seek to help men cultivate their gifts in serving the church in a variety of practical ways.